 A lot of people now combine social and virtual time, so that we can now talk about anonymous sociability.
 While spending time in the virtual world, an individual loses social features in the real world - this is a process of desocialization.
 On the other hand, it is usual for cyberspace to offer interaction on various platforms and levels.
 In virtual mode, communication becomes non-linear, complex, multilevel - for example, a user can synchronously take part in Zoom teleconference, communicate in direct messages, send emails, check social networks, and interact with the real world.
 It may seem captivating, yet some scholars see here a threat: the real is replaced by the virtual.
 It is enough to show up on the screen to attend a meeting; it is possible to have several accounts, which replaces identity with anonymity.
 The disguise becomes regular, or, as Leshchev remarks, "...it is a diagnosis of the information society where what is said is more important than how it is said, where the locutionary prevails over the illocutionary..."
-[18].
+(Leshchev, 2002, p.
+117).
 Risks and dangers of quasi-society must be the foreground matters for the country that cares for its citizens.
-Society is responsible for communication forms, information sharing, models of behavior that exist in virtual communities, which values shape the cultural development of a personality.
+Society is responsible for communication forms, information sharing, models of behaviour that exist in virtual communities, which values shape the cultural development of a personality.

 New values, risks, norms define the new challenges that arise in front of national and global security.
-"The representatives of postmodernism reveal that everyday threats, despite their virtual reality, give rise to the need to develop new, effective technologies for ensuring personal security in modern conditions" [16].
-The radical wing believes that virtual communities pave the way for people who want to get together aiming to seize power [35].
+"The representatives of postmodernism reveal that everyday threats, despite their virtual reality, give rise to the need to develop new, effective technologies for ensuring personal security in modern conditions" (Kononov & Zhukov, 2020).
+The radical wing believes that virtual communities pave the way for people who want to get together aiming to seize power (Wriston, 1999).
 Terrorists and rebels use a virtual environment to create private circles to discuss plans related to criminal and illegal actions.
 This sort of communication can include people from all over the world.
+The old days of catching criminals red-handed in the middle of their wicked design planning are gone.
 Being an attractive and useful tool in educational and business spheres, the online community may be a threat to national security.
 Comparing offline and online from this point of view, the latter is far more dangerous to country security and authorities.
 Core government basis can be ruined by virtual communities.
 So-called virtual governments possess many of the attributes of the state organization such as government, laws, flag, and coat of arms).
 There is no territory.
 But it is a question of time.
 If virtual citizens of such a "country" purchase some area, an island, for instance, this will be the last piece of a puzzle to create a traditional country.
 And not necessarily this territory must be on the Earth.
-If it becomes a new reality, people will refuse their traditional citizenship in favor of the virtual one [10].
+If it becomes a new reality, people will refuse their traditional citizenship in favour of the virtual one (Dziundziuk, 2011).
 This can cause the situation when countries will lose their citizens because they will belong to another country (virtual) run by another government (virtual).